Cognitive Health Assessment

 Provider Type

-Medi-Cal providers must take required training, self-attest to having completed training and use approved screening tools to receive payment for conducting an annual cognitive health assessment for eligible members age 65 or older and who are not eligible for a similar assessment as part of an annual wellness visit under the Medicare program.
+Medi-Cal providers must use cognitive assessment tools recommended by the Department of Health Care Services (DHCS) when conducting annual cognitive health assessments for eligible members age 65 and older who are not eligible for a similar assessment as part of a Medicare annual wellness visit.

 Assessment tools

-At least one cognitive assessment tool listed below is required.
-Cognitive assessment tools used to determine if a full dementia evaluation is needed include, but are not limited to:1
+Providers must conduct the cognitive health assessment using at least one cognitive assessment tool recommended by the DHCS.
+Cognitive assessment tools used to determine if a full dementia evaluation is needed include, but are not limited to:

 - General Practitioner assessment of Cognition (GPCOG)